Covid and Travel Restrictions in South East Asia – Latest Updates at Beginning 2021

-- Making a deposit of $2,000 upon arrival at a designated bank.
-The money will be used for any medical services occurred.
+- Make a deposit of $2,000 upon arrival at a designated bank.
+The money will be used for any medical services that occur.

-You can refer to Information on Cambodia Travel Restrictions for more detail.
+You can refer to Information on Cambodia Travel Restrictions for more details.

 Timor-Leste has simple travel restrictions for anyone to follow.
-Overall, you cannot enter the country unless you are the country’s citizens or traveling for business purposes.
+Overall, you cannot enter the country unless you are a country citizen or traveling for business purposes.
 And in case you are allowed, you need to provide a certificate of negative Covid-19 test result within 7 days from the place of departure.

 Afterward, you must do a self-quarantine in 14 days at your accommodation or at one of the government’s facilities.

 Just a note that East Timor has extended its closure of borders because of the emergency cases of coronavirus.
-The days of closure is considered to be lengthened depending on the situation.
+The days of closure are considered to be lengthened depending on the situation.

 - A valid negative coronavirus test results in English within 48 hours since departure.